Tribler/trustchain-superapp/detoks/README.md

 //TODO add UUID link

 ### Database design
 This choice in use of tokens required a local storage of tokens.

-Token choice implied a database design choice.
-We decided to use a database that would allow us to store the tokens in a way that would allow us to easily retrieve them and update them.
-We chose to use a SQLite database, a lightweight relational database
--> Lightweight
--> Usage of database access limited to increase transaction throughput
+Each peer keeps track of their currently owned tokens in an SQLite database.
+SQLite was opted for as it is a lightweight server-less relational database management system suitable for embedded systems such as phones.

+To further increase token transaction efficiency, we aimed to keep the amount of database accesses to a minimum, as we found that database accesses were quite straining on runtime.
+To handle grouping of transactions more effficiently, we used [SQLite transactions](https://cashapp.github.io/sqldelight/2.0.0-alpha05/android_sqlite/transactions/).
+These transactions allow you to execute multiple statements under a single database transaction.

 ### UI